Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Related Works

 \subsection{Contrastive Learning}

 Modern representation learning relies heavily on instance discrimination tasks.
 Methods such as SimCLR~\cite{simclr} and CLIP~\cite{clip} use the InfoNCE loss to maximize agreement between different versions of the same image while increasing the distance from other samples in the batch.
-By optimizing this objective, these frameworks encourage the model to learn features that remain consistent across transformations but are still distinct enough to tell different instances apart.
-These strategies primarily focus on spatial consistency and global alignment to create robust visual models.
+By optimizing this objective, these frameworks encourage the model to learn features that remain consistent across transformations but are still distinct enough to discriminate between different instances.

 In the time-series domain, researchers have adapted these objectives to capture temporal dynamics.
 For example, TS-TCC~\cite{cl_pt_1} and other pre-training frameworks~\cite{cl_pt_2,cl_pt_3,cl_pt_4} typically enforce consistency between different augmentations or time-frequency views of a signal.
 These methods generally treat contrastive learning as a standalone pre-training phase used to initialize encoder weights.
 In contrast, joint optimization strategies are still rare.
-While a few studies in spatio-temporal forecasting~\cite{cl_mt_1} and human activity recognition~\cite{cl_mt_2} have used contrastive loss as an auxiliary regularizer, these works focus on classification rather than sequence-to-sequence recognition tasks.
+While a few studies in spatio-temporal forecasting~\cite{cl_mt_1} and human activity recognition~\cite{cl_mt_2} have used contrastive loss as an auxiliary regularizer, these works focus on classification rather than sequence-to-sequence recognition with structured decoding objectives (e.g., \ac{CTC} loss).

 Regardless of the domain, the effectiveness of contrastive objectives depends heavily on the sampling strategy.
-Traditional approaches that use random ``in-batch'' negatives often face the issue of vanishing gradients, as the model can easily distinguish the majority of negative pairs.
+Traditional approaches that use random ``in-batch'' negatives often yield a weak training signal once most negatives become trivially separable, as the model can easily distinguish the majority of negative pairs.
 Research in hard negative mining~\cite{hard_neg_1,hard_neg_2,hard_neg_3} shows that prioritizing difficult samples prevents the model from learning simple or trivial solutions.
 By focusing on samples that are semantically different yet close in the embedding space, these methods force the encoder to learn more detailed and discriminative features.